utopia-php/analytics/README.md

 Utopia Analytics is a simple and lite library to send information about events or pageviews to Google Analytics.
 This library is aiming to be as simple and easy to learn and use.
 This library is maintained by the [Appwrite team](https://appwrite.io).

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.
+Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as a standalone with any other PHP project or framework.

 ## Getting Started